 After 100 days I had lost 30 lbs. and LOWERED my total cholesterol from 156 mg/dL to 70 with a HDL of 28 and a LDL of 26.
 I feel fuller; eat less, sleep well and snore infinitely less compared to before the heart attack.
 I do not snack as I used to.
 500 calories of veggies, fruits and nuts fills me up more than a steak and potato meal, and I stay fuller longer.

-Although I received great care in the hospital, I have had to educate myself by reading the books Prevent and Reverse Heart Disease by Caldwell B. Esselstyn Jr., MD and The China Study by T. Colin Campbell PhD.
+Although I received great care in the hospital, I have had to educate myself by reading the books Prevent and Reverse Heart Disease by Caldwell B. Esselstyn Jr., MD and The China Study by T. Colin Campbell, PhD and Thomas Campbell, MD.
 I highly recommend you read these two books!
 I also searched the internet for as much on plant-based diets as I could find.